-Hannah Grieco (EIC, Prose Editor) is a writer, editor, and teacher in Washington, DC.
-Her work appears in a wide variety of publications, including The Washington Post, Brevity, The Rumpus, Poet Lore, Fairy Tale Review, and more.
-She is an assistant book editor at Alan Squire Publishing, as well as an editor at Pidgeonholes, JMWW, and Porcupine Literary.
-Find her at www.hgrieco.com and on Twitter @writesloud.
+Hannah Grieco (EIC) is a writer, editor, and teacher in Washington, DC.
+Her work appears or is forthcoming in a wide variety of publications, including The Washington Post, Craft Literary, Shenandoah, Brevity, The Rumpus, Poet Lore, Fairy Tale Review, and more.
+She edits books for Alan Squire Publishing.
+Find her at www.hgrieco.com and on social media @writesloud.

 Saida Agostini (Contributing Editor) is a queer Afro-Guyanese poet whose work explores how Black folks harness mythology to enter the fantastic.
 Her work is featured in Plume, Hobart Pulp, Barrelhouse, Auburn Avenue, amongst others.
 Saida’s work can be found in several anthologies, including Not Without Our Laughter: Poems of Humor, Sexuality and Joy, The Future of Black, and Plume Poetry 9.
 She is the author of STUNT (Neon Hemlock, October 2020), a chapbook reimagining the life of Nellie Jackson, a Black madam and FBI spy from Natchez Mississippi.
 Her first full length collection released by Alan Squire Publishing (March 2022), let the dead in, was a finalist for the 2020 New Issues Poetry Prize and the Center for African American Arts & Poetics Poetry Prize.
 A Cave Canem Graduate Fellow, and member of the Black Ladies Brunch Collective, Saida is a two-time Pushcart Prize Nominee and Best of the Net Finalist.
 Her work has received support from the Ruby Artist Grants, and the Blue Mountain Center, amongst others.
 She lives online at www.saidaagostini.com